 The reality is a little more complex than the situation described in the last excerpt, since a bank would not sell the loans for exactly the same amount as the nominal value of the loans it had issued, since in that case it would make no money; moreover, by issuing large quantities of loans to individuals who previously would not have received loans, it greatly increased the total risk in the financial sector, since these individuals were at higher risk of defaulting on their loans.
 But it does describe more or less what was happening in the American financial system.
-In Liar’s Poker, Michael Lewis, who worked for Salomon Brothers, an investment bank that specialized in buying and selling bonds, described how Lewis Rainieri, head of Salomon’s mortgage bond division, greatly amplified the practice of buying large amounts of mortgages at a discount from American Savings and Loans, whose sole function is to lend money with their deposits to home buyers, and then reselling these mortgages, which it had repackaged in the form of bonds, at a higher price to other financial institutions, at first to other Savings and Loans, and later to a wide variety of institutions, as more and more of them became interested in purchasing these new financial “products.”
+In Liar’s Poker, Michael Lewis, who worked for Salomon Brothers in the 1980s, an investment bank that specialized in buying and selling bonds, described how Lewis Rainieri, head of Salomon’s mortgage bond division, greatly amplified the practice of buying large amounts of mortgages at a discount from American Savings and Loans, whose sole function is to lend money with their deposits to home buyers, and then reselling these mortgages, after they were repackaged in the form of bonds, at a higher price to other financial institutions, at first to other Savings and Loans, and later to a wide variety of institutions, as more and more of them became interested in purchasing these new financial “products.”

 There are many rules and regulations in the banking industry.
 One of the most basic is that a commercial bank, one that lends money to home owners, individuals, and small businesses, must not issue more loans than a certain percentage of its total deposits.
 The intention of this limit, called the reserve requirement, is obvious – to ensure that the bank has sufficient funds, or liquidity, to meets its many financial obligations, such as paying its operating costs, or when its depositors, who provide the funds with which the bank issues loans, withdraw money, write cheques, make purchases, and so forth.
 In addition, only commercial banks can issue these kinds of loans.
 In other words, other kinds of financial institutions, including investment banks, cannot issue home mortgages.

 We can now see what was happening when the mortgage bond market, which operated largely without government supervision during the economically licentious and promiscuous 1980s, rapidly expanded.
-Presumably, the Savings and Loans that sold their loans to investment banks such as Salomon Brothers, which then repackaged these loans as bonds and then resold them, had reached the limit of their lending capacity.
+Presumably, the Savings and Loans that sold their loans to investment banks such as Salomon Brothers, which repackaged these loans as bonds and then resold them, had reached the limit of their lending capacity.
 In other words, if they had not been able to sell their loans to another financial company, they would not have been allowed to issue more loans without violating their legal reserve requirement obligation.
 But because they were able to sell these loans, which historically was a radically new development, they received a new chunk of money with which they could issue many more loans, meaning that they were able to issue a much larger quantity of loans than they could have otherwise.

 Another way to look at this situation is by considering the final holders of these loans.
 As the mortgage bond market expanded, many financial institutions, including pension funds, investment banks, mutual fund companies, and even national and state governments, began to purchase these new “investments.”
 But what is true of the great majority of these holders is that not a single one of them would have been permitted to issue these loans themselves.
 In other words, whether one looks at what happened from the perspective of the commercial banks that made the loans and then sold them to others, or from the perspective of the individuals and institutions that bought them, there occurred an enormous violation of the banking rules that regulate the lending of money.
 Put another way, although the buying and selling of mortgage bonds did not violate the letter of the law, since the Savings and Loans were not technically exceeding their reserve requirements, and those who purchased their loans had not actually issued them, there was very clearly a massive violation of the spirit, or intention, of the law.
-There is a reason for the strict rules that exist in the banking industry, which is to prevent precisely the kind of catastrophic event that occurred in 2008 in the United States, when humanity’s penchant for behaving foolishly and irrationally leads people to make a very big collective mistake, via the mechanism of one human fool doing something different and then many other fools imitating him, thus greatly magnifying the scope and seriousness of the original fool’s mistake.
+There is a reason for the strict rules that exist in the banking industry, which is to prevent precisely the kind of catastrophic event that occurred in 2008 in the United States, when humanity’s penchant for behaving foolishly and irrationally leads people to make a very big collective mistake, via the mechanism of one human fool doing something different and then many other human fools imitating him, thus greatly magnifying the scope and seriousness of the original fool’s mistake.

 The conclusion is obvious: if the rules that were in place, which prevented commercial banks from issuing more loans than their total deposits, and also prevented any other kind of company, individual, or institution from issuing these kinds of loans, were sound, then allowing these banks to sell their loans to others was completely unsound, precisely because it resulted in a massive violation of these rules.
 It is also obvious what the U.S. government, or its financial regulatory agency, called the Securities and Exchange Commission, should have done: since the end result of reselling loans to a third party led either to a gross violation of the commercial banks’ reserve requirement, or to loans in effect being issued by individuals, companies, and institutions that did not have the authority to issue them, it should have declared this practice illegal and put an end to it.
 Had it acted in this sensible manner, and thereby preserved the integrity of the banking rules, the 2008 financial crisis almost certainly would not have occurred.